15. Tuples, Dictionaries, and Sets

 15.2.
 Dictionaries

-• Dictionaries are amazing data structures that are a little more complex than lists and tuples
+• Dictionaries are a powerful data structure that are a little more complex than lists and tuples under the hood

-• Simply, they are like list that you could index with strings, or various other types, instead of just integers
+• They are like lists that you can index with strings, or various other types, instead of just integers

 • Consider the following example of storing grades for students